Eden Hashish Centre

 Below is an image of him as a child with an older musician, perhaps his teacher.

 Shiva in a lotus position with cobras.

-Ram and Sita placing herbs in a puja fire, or simply touching hands.
+Ram and Sita placing herbs in a puja fire.

 A dreamy portrait of Shiva.